 Academic Suspensions: A student on academic probation will be suspended if, at the end of the probation semester, the cumulative GPA is below the standard in the above chart and the most recent semester's GPA is less than 2.0.
 A student on suspension may take no more than two courses and up to 7 credits during one semester with the intention of improving his/ her grade point average.
-The names of students on suspension within a school or college must be forwarded to the Dean of that academic unit during the first four weeks of the fall and spring semesters each year.
+The names of students on suspension within a school or college must be forwarded to the student's faculty advisor and to the Dean of that academic unit during the first four weeks of the fall and spring semesters each year.
 Each school or college will impanel an Academic Suspension Committee of at least three full-time faculty members who will review an academic plan for progression and success prepared by the student and presented in person before the Committee.
 The academic plan will be prepared by the student during the semester in which suspension status commences.
+The student's faculty advisor must indicate approval by signing the plan.
 During this semester the student may register for no more than 7 credits but cannot continue beyond this semester without appearing before the Committee with an acceptable academic plan.
-Students who fail to appear before the Committee will not be permitted to register for courses during the subsequent semester until this obligation is fulfilled.
-Any student remaining away for more than one semester must reapply for admission.
+Students who fail to appear before the Committee will not be permitted to register for courses for the subsequent semester until this obligation is fulfilled.
 In response to the academic plan prepared and presented in person by the student, a determination will be made by the Committee.
-The determination made by the Committee will be either a) the student will be allowed to register for the subsequent term and be monitored as determined by the Committee; or b) the student will be academically dismissed.
+The decision made by the Committee will be either a) the student will be allowed to register for the subsequent term and be monitored as determined by the Committee; or b) the student will be academically dismissed.
+The Committee may also allow the student to register for more than 7 hours if deemed appropriate.
+A copy of the Committee's decision will be sent to the student, the student's faculty advisor, the Dean and the Registrar's Office.